Vivekkule/Ai_Agent_Intern_test/README.md

 - Local Llama 3.1 inference through Ollama
 - Customer-facing Streamlit interface

-> If GitHub does not render the video inline, open `demo/demo.mp4` directly from the repository.
+> If GitHub does not render the video inline, open `demo/Project Demo latest.mp4` directly from the repository.

 ---